nidragedd/nidragedd.github.io/_posts/2019-09-01-how-did-i-get-there.md

 {: style="text-align: justify;"}
 So for those who do not know me very well and do not know that AI has always been a subject of interest on which I invest personal time, necessarily the question that burns their lips is: "***but...why ?***"
 It's even more true in France where reactions are sometimes something like: _'why the hell, when you "have a good job position" would you leave it to do ..... wait, could you remind me what are you actually doing already ?'_

-{: style="text-align: justify;"}
+_Well, first, let's say that this new career is not less valuable, it's just something new, something else and I am proud enough to have had the courage to leave my comfort zone to embark on this new adventure._
-I thank the company in which I work and who gave me the opportunity to realize this dream, which would probably not have been possible elsewhere in France.
+_I thank the company in which I work and who gave me the opportunity to realize this dream, which would probably not have been possible elsewhere in France._
-No other french company would have hired me to do something else than what I already did in the past.
+_No other french company would have hired me to do something else than what I already did in the past._
 {: .small style="text-align: justify;"}
 <figure style="width: 400px" class="align-right">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/20190901/compass.jpg" alt="compass">